fregogui/CineNet/README.md

 npm install
 npm start
 ```
-You will see the file `data-base.json` in `CineNet/collect-data/data/`.
+You will see the file `database.json` in `CineNet/collect-data/data/`.

-*If you want more detail about the data collect and the data parsing, you can read : [PROCESSING.md](https://github.com/fregogui/CineNet/blob/master/PROCESSING.md)*
+*If you want more detail about the data collect and the data parsing, you can read : [DATA.md](https://github.com/fregogui/CineNet/blob/master/DATA.md)* and [PROCESSING.md](https://github.com/fregogui/CineNet/blob/master/PROCESSING.md)*

 **Start the local server**